IIIF/cookbook-recipes/recipe/0074-multiple-language-captions/index.md

 ## Restrictions

-Formats other than WebVTT (Web Video Text Tracks) are supported by the [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/), but current IIIF clients do not support the display of captions/subtitles.
+Formats other than WebVTT (Web Video Text Tracks) are supported by the [Presentation API 3.0](https://iiif.io/api/presentation/3.0/), but current IIIF clients do not support the display of captions/subtitles.
 Nevertheless, WebVTT is the format most likely to be implemented.

 When using segmented WebVTT with HLS (HTTP Live Streaming), see [Serving HLS Files][0257].

 ## Example

 In this example we represent a video with subtitles in two languages: English and Italian.
 For expressing the availability of the subtitles in the two languages, we use an Annotation with a Choice body that contains two items, one for each language.
+The language of each subtitle file is expressed with a `language` property  containing a [BCP 47](https://tools.ietf.org/html/bcp47) language code as specified by the [Presentation API 3.0](https://iiif.io/api/presentation/3.0/#language-of-property-values).

 In this example we use subtitle files in the WebVTT format.
 Other format options include SRT (SubRip Text) or TTML (Timed Text Markup Language), but these are less likely to not be supported in IIIF clients.